apache/nifi-minifi-cpp/CONFIGURE.md

     # in minifi.properties
     nifi.flowcontroller.graceful.shutdown.period=2 sec

 property.
-By default, the graceful shutdown period property is not set, which means the wait is only limited by the drain timeout property.
+If the graceful shutdown period property is not set, its default value is 30 seconds.

 ### SiteToSite Security Configuration